-Turmeric is a spice used a lot in Indian cooking and it is said to have a wide range of different health benefits.
-Unfortunately, this is a tropical plant and so it is not possible to grow it outside or in an unheated space in the UK.
-That said, with a lot of care and attention, and by growing it in containers which can be brought indoors or into a well-heated space during the winter months, it is possible to grow this vividly-coloured spice at home.
+Turmeric is a spice native to South Asia, where it is used to the natural warm, tropical conditions.
+Unfortunately, the fact that turmeric is a tropical plant makes it unfortunately impossible to grow it outside or in an unheated space in the UK.
+That said, with a lot of care and attention, and by growing it in containers which can be brought indoors or into a well-heated space, such as a polytunnel, during the winter months, it is possible to grow this vividly coloured spice at home.

 First, you should plant turmeric roots with the root down and an 'eye' facing upwards in around March or April.
 It is best to leave the root section exposed at the top so as to avoid the chances of it rotting.
 It is likely that you will need to grow these in a heated propagator or a heated conservatory in the UK.

-By May you should be able to see some green shoots appearing.
+Then, by May you should be able to see some green shoots appearing.
 When the plants begin to die back towards the winter, around ten months after planting, you should be able to harvest the larger roots for use in your recipes.

 The turmeric roots should approximately double in size over the course of the year if they are given the right conditions and fed adequately.
-You can then dig up your tubers for use and replant some, if you wish, for the following year.
-The turmeric roots can stain your plants yellow so wear gloves when you are harvesting the tubers.
+Then, you can dig up your tubers for use and replant some, if you wish, for the following year.
+However, the turmeric roots can stain your plants yellow, so wear gloves when you are harvesting the tubers.

 You should store your turmeric with the skin still on in an airtight container until it is needed.
 It can store for several months in this way.
 It is not usually possible for home growers to dry turmeric and powder it, so you can usually use it either finely sliced or minced.